vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 We could potentially create a custom lint using [the dylint framework](https://www.trailofbits.com/post/write-rust-lints-without-forking-clippy) to prevent code that drops events in sources and transforms (and indirectly elsewhere) from compiling.

+We may want to consider lifing the option for turning unhandled output enforcement into a hard error into a more generic switch to turn all deprecations into errors.
+This is beyond the scope of this proposal, as the mechanism for doing so will vary greatly across the different locations where deprecations are present.